 What Is Meditation?

-Nirvana is the state of being free from all unnecessary pain while also being completely alive and present in one's life.
-It is not a state that can really be described in words -- it goes beyond words.
+Nirvana is the state of being free from all unnecessary pain while also being completely alive and present in one's existence.
+It is not a state that can be adequately conveyed through spoken communication because it transcends language.

-- It can be contemplating a haiku or short poem that captures a moment in time.
+It may involve thinking about a haiku or other short poetry that encapsulates a specific moment in time.

-- It can involve the use of a mandala to focus attention to the unnamed point that sits at the centre of a series of interlocking triangles.
+- It is possible to use a mandala in order to direct one's attention to the unnamed point that sits at the centre of a series of interlocking triangles.

 Where Are Buddha's Words Written Down?

-The Tripitaka, or The Three Baskets, is a collection of Buddha's sayings, his thoughts about them, and rules for Buddhists monks.
+The Tripitaka, also known as The Three Baskets, is a compilation of the teachings of the Buddha, his reflections on those teachings, and rules for Buddhist monks.

-The Tripitaka was first written on palm leaves which were collected together in baskets.
+In the beginning, the Tripitaka was written on palm leaves, and then those leaves were gathered together in baskets.

 If Buddhism Began In India, Why Is It All Over Some Many Eastern Countries?

-There are two main types, Theravada, which spread to Sri Lanka, Myanmar, Thailand, Cambodia and Laos, and Mahayana which spread to Nepal, Vietnam, China, Korea, and Japan.
+There are two primary varieties: Theravada, which spread to Sri Lanka, Myanmar, Thailand, Cambodia, and Laos; and Mahayana, which spread to Nepal, Vietnam, China, Korea, and Japan.
 Sri Lanka, Myanmar, Thailand, Cambodia, and Laos are all countries that practise Theravada.

 The Five Precepts